ph504/ph504/README.md

 Born on August 8th, 1998, in Shiraz, Iran.

 ### Bio
 Hi, I am currently an MSc. student in computer science at the University of New Brunswick.
-I graduated from Shahid Beheshti University with a BSc.
+I have been graduated from Shahid Beheshti University with a BSc.
 Degree in computer engineering in summer 2022.
+I have a keen interest in Robotics, Reinforcement Learning, Deep Learning, and Computer Vision.

+I am working currently on NAO and Jackal robots!

-I have a keen interest in Robotics, Reinforcement Learning, Machine Learning, Deep Learning, Computer Vision, Image Processing, and Signal Processing.
-I have worked with mechanical arms and mobile robots, experienced various problems, and enjoyed solving them in my internship and my bachelor's thesis.
+In my bachelor's degree, I have worked with mechanical arms and mobile robots, experienced various problems, and enjoyed solving them in my internship and my bachelor's thesis.
 Since physical systems are too expensive to work with, I focused on developing my robotic projects with the powerful Webots robot simulator, which I used in all my robotics-related projects.
 I am enthusiastic about sharing what I learn with my underclassmen.
 I program games for fun.

 ## Skills and Technologies
 <div align="center">